JetBrains/Qodana/topics/gitlab.md

 <link-summary>By default, %product% lets you use the merge request UI of GitLab CI/CD to view specific lines of code
 that contain problems along with their description and recommendations for improvement.</link-summary>

-Starting from version 2024.1 of %product%, using the merge request UI of GitLab CI/CD you can view specific lines of code that contain problems along with their description and recommendations for improvement.
+Starting from version 2024.1 of %product%, you can use the merge request UI of GitLab CI/CD to view specific lines of code that contain problems along with their description and recommendations for improvement.

 To implement this feature, %product% generates JSON-formatted inspection reports supported by